-This piece includes some material from another infed article: Smith, M. K. (2009) ‘Social pedagogy’, the encyclopaedia of informal education. [http://infed.org/mobi/social-pedagogy-the-development-of-theory-and-practice/].
+This piece includes some material from another infed article: Smith, M. K. (2009) ‘Social pedagogy’, The encyclopedia of pedagogy and informal education. [https://infed.org/mobi/social-pedagogy-the-development-of-theory-and-practice/].

 How to cite this piece: Smith, M. K. (2014).
-‘Mehrgenerationenhäuser – multi-generational meeting houses in Germany’, the encyclopaedia of informal education. www.infed.org/mobi/mehrgenerationenhausen-multigenerational-meeting-houses-animation-care-pedagogy.
+‘Mehrgenerationenhäuser – multi-generational meeting houses in Germany’, The encyclopedia of pedagogy and informal education. www.infed.org/mobi/mehrgenerationenhausen-multigenerational-meeting-houses-animation-care-pedagogy.
 Retrieved: insert date].

 © Mark K Smith 2014